FlintyTub49/MusicRecommender/README.md

 ```
 — --

-— Type the ‘localhost’ url displayed on your terminal in your browser.
+— Type the ‘localhost’ url displayed on your command line prompt in your browser.

 - For MacOS/ Linux:
 — - Type the following in Terminal”